antongomez/Conditional-StyleGAN2/README.md

 ### PAVIA

-Within the scripts directory, a script is also provided to perform training with the Pavia University multispectral image.
-To do this, it is necessary to download it from [here](https://nubeusc-my.sharepoint.com/personal/anton_gomez_lopez_rai_usc_es/_layouts/15/onedrive.aspx?view=0&id=%2Fpersonal%2Fanton%5Fgomez%5Flopez%5Frai%5Fusc%5Fes%2FDocuments%2FTFG%2FStyleGAN2%2Dcondicionada%2Dclasificacion%2Fdata%2FPAVIA).
+Within the scripts directory, a script is also provided to perform training with the Pavia University multispectral image (`scripts/pavia_example.sh`).
+It is necessary to download the dataset files from [here](https://nubeusc-my.sharepoint.com/personal/anton_gomez_lopez_rai_usc_es/_layouts/15/onedrive.aspx?view=0&id=%2Fpersonal%2Fanton%5Fgomez%5Flopez%5Frai%5Fusc%5Fes%2FDocuments%2FTFG%2FStyleGAN2%2Dcondicionada%2Dclasificacion%2Fdata%2FPAVIA).

 To evaluate pixel-level accuracy, the `cstylegan2/test_D.py` Python script can be used.